 I love to learn foreign languages.
 Big problem: I hate joining learning groups, at least those around the corner where everybody is starting from scratch.

 Every employee has the right to take a class for one week per year resp. two weeks every other year.
-While your employer has to pay your salary, you have to pay the course, and that is certainly one of the reasons why not everybody does it.
+While your employer has to pay your salary, you have to pay for the course, and that is certainly one of the reasons why not everybody does it.
 You can pick from a wide range of courses, only the school has to be certified and the class you choose has to last at least six hours per day.

 Who wants to learn conflict management or macramé back home?

 She lived in a rather big apartment with her daughter who was in her thirties and rarely at home.
-The lady was quite the opposite: she always stayed at home, mostly rummaging in her bed room.
-I haven’t seen her in anything other than her pajamas.
-Ever.
+The lady was quite the opposite.
+Actually, she always stayed at home, mostly rummaging in her bedroom.

 The first night while I was laying on the narrow bed foreseen to be a very skinny maid’s bedstead, it dawned on me that bikes make up for being much smaller than cars by being waaay louder.
 With earplugs in my ears, listening to a slightly muffled sound of millions of Vespas, I recapitulated the film “Roman Holiday” where Audrey Hepburn was charmingly riding one of these bikes from hell.
 And on the backseat of her Vespa, I rode into the arms of Morpheus.

 The first morning at the apartment’s kitchen, I ran into Cendrine, a pregnant French teacher, living on La Réunion, spending her holidays in Europe.
-One week Italian lesson in Rome was part of her trip.
+One week of Italian lesson in Rome was part of her trip.

-I had a – however weird – guest mother, I had a best school mate, I had class and I had homework.
-Since I spent 90 per cent of my leisure time at galleries and museums (remember? my third passion!), I often did my homework a couple of minutes before class or during the break.
-Like I said: high school all over again.
+I had a – however weird – guest mother, I had a best school mate, I had class, and I had homework.
+Since I spent 90 percent of my leisure time at galleries and museums – remember? my third passion – I often did my homework a couple of minutes before class or during the break.

 There were two sweet Dutch girls studying art, learning Italian to become tour guides, and there was the sophisticated British journalist following her husband around the world – just relocating from Mexico City to Rome.
 And of course darling nurse Rosa from Barcelona, at that time living in London, now saving lives in Liberia or wherever they need her.

 Meeting all these people from different parts of the world learning the language for various reasons was so pleasantly different from the housewives back home learning Italian for ordering a pizza and vino, per favore, on their next vacation in Rimini.

-And with my every day visits to surreally precious places, my life was just perfect.
+And with my everyday visits to surreally precious places, my life was just perfect.
 Life long learning forever!